How to Show Shortened Time and Date on Your Windows 11 Taskbar

 Alternative Way: Use Windows Registry (For Advanced Users)

-For those comfortable with it, you can change the Windows 11 taskbar time format using the Windows Registry.
+Alternatively, power users comfortable with advanced operating system modifications can alter the taskbar time format via the Windows Registry.

-Press ⊞ Win+R, type regedit, and then press Enter.
+Press Windows + R, type regedit, and then press Enter.

 Navigate to the following folder path: